Eight conditions to watch out for

 • Bloody urine

-If your pet displays these signs, take them to your vet immediately.
+If your pet displays these signs, contact your vet immediately.

 Prevention: